Forensic Scientist

 How do you go back and re construct the last 24 hours of someone’s life

-Asked by Margarita almost 4 years ago
+Asked by Margarita about 4 years ago

 I’m sorry but I have no idea. that would be the detective’s job, not mine.